MegaMan501/PassManager/README.md

 ![manager](https://github.com/MegaMan501/PassManager/blob/master/manager.png)

 Verification:
-- Here is a `hexdump` of the database file tie to this instance of the password manager.
+- Here is a `hexdump` of the database file for this run of the password manager.
 ![verification](https://github.com/MegaMan501/PassManager/blob/master/verfication.png)

 ## Licenses: